Swap Linked List Nodes in Pairs

 Discussed solution approaches

-• Iterative approach: changing the node pointers
+• Iterative approach by changing the node pointers

-• Iterative approach : swapping the values of the nodes
+• Iterative approach by swapping node values

-• Recursive approach : swapping the values of the nodes
+• Recursive approach by swapping node values

-Iterative approach: changing the node pointers
+Iterative approach by changing the node pointers

 Solution Idea